theo-armour/agenda/1-health/dermatology.md

 tags #skin #health #dermatology

 Agenda

 * Dr Fassett: 18 June 3:40 PM

 ## Remember

 * Next: add list of interesting things to look at as the first item.
-Otherwise it is too easy to overlook
+Otherwise, it is too easy to overlook
 * 4 warts
 * 1 Dermatofibroma
 * why did red areas on ankles disappear